Astronomers studying the outskirts of a distant galaxy have discovered the galaxy sits in a serene ocean of gas.

-The research used a fast radio burst that was detected in November by CSIRO’s Australian Square Kilometre Array Pathfinder (ASKAP), in outback Western Australia.
+The research used a fast radio burst that was detected in November by CSIRO’s Australian Square Kilometer Array Pathfinder (ASKAP), in outback Western Australia.

-The telescope is a precursor to the Square Kilometre Array (SKA), which will be the world’s largest radio telescope when it’s built in the next decade.
+The telescope is a precursor to the Square Kilometer Array (SKA), which will be the world’s largest radio telescope when it’s built in the next decade.

 The study was led by Professor Xavier Prochaska from the University of California and involved 19 researchers from around the world.

 We acknowledge the Wajarri Yamaji as the traditional owners of the Murchison Radio-astronomy Observatory (MRO) site and pay our respects to their Elders past, present, and emerging.

 Read Galaxy’s Tranquil Halo Illuminated by Enigmatic Radio Burst for more coverage of this topic.